Swordiforge/RLSwordigo/README.md

 The various other tweaks added by RLSwordigo that are not listed.

 ## [The Vial System](vial.md)
 The system that gives you extra health whenever you heal from health orbs and armor.
-> [!NOTE]
-> This system has been delayed, and will come in RLSwordigo 4.0.